-“Experts” predict that in only a few years, many of the functions that our firms do now will be done by machines operated, perhaps by our competitors, with artificial intelligence, replacing many of our employees.
+“Experts” predict that in only a few years, many of the functions that our firms do now will be done by machines operated, perhaps by our competitors, with artificial intelligence replacing many of our employees.

 Hear a panel of our own experts discuss the effect that AI may have on patent searching, patentability and FTO opinions, and even on decision making in IP disputes.
-Discuss how can be AI used to revise claims to respond to asserted prior art?
+Discuss how AI can be used to revise claims to respond to asserted prior art.
 Explore with our panelists how the use of AI will affect inventorship and ownership of inventions.

 Other panelists will discuss the possibilities of expanding our practices to compensate for the loss of work that may result from the implementation of new technologies, how we should manage our practices in times of change, and other IP rights, like trade secrets, that may be used to protect these new technologies.